 Nakama: The kids develop into this, with both their partners and The Team.
 Their sensei are already this, most clearly when Stein is both insane and framed for murder, and his colleagues don't just believe in him but get him out of dodge with Marie to clear his name.

-Medusa probably figured that telling Crona to kill the "little one" would have freaked him/her out even more.
+Medusa probably figured that telling Crona to kill the "little one" would have freaked them out even more.

 New Old Flame: Marie and Buttataki Joe in the manga.
 Temporary; Justin Law kills him shortly after.